Asashou/notes/09_pandas/09_pandas.md

 This dataset is taken from Francis Galton's 1885 study and explores the relationship between the heights of adult children and the heights of their parents.
 Found at http://www.math.uah.edu/stat/data/Galton.html

-Every row of the csv file Galton.csv represents a single child, and each column describes their parents and family.
+Every row of the csv file Galton.csv represents a single child, and the columns describe their parents and family.

-1. Load the data in `Galton.csv` into a DataFrame.
+1. Load the data in `Galton.csv` into a DataFrame (maybe call it `gdf`).
+Is there redundant data in this data set?

 2. How many children are in this dataset?
 What variables (columns) are there in this dataset?

-3. What is the mean child height?
+3. The column named `Height` describes each child's height.
+What is the mean child height?

 4. Plot a distribution of child heights.

 5. How many families are there in this data?

+6. Notice there's a weird family named `136A`.
+Extract the subset of the DataFrame that *excludes* this family.
+Hint: Use what you know about boolean fancy indexing in numpy and apply it to the DataFrame.

-6. What is the mean Father height?
+7. What is the mean Father height?
 The mean Mother height?
-(Note: because parents are repeated in this data, it makes sense to first group the data by family, otherwise parents with more children will be weighed more heavily than parents with fewer children.)
+Note: because parents are repeated in this data, it makes sense to first group the data by family, otherwise parents with more children will be weighed more heavily than parents with fewer children.
+Hint: I think you have to ask for two means: once within each family, and once more across all families.

-7. Is there a relationship between Father and Mother height?
+8. Is there a relationship between Father and Mother height?
 Plot them against each other in a scatter plot, and check for a correlation.

-8. Is there a relationship between parent height (Father or Mother) and the average height of their children?
+9. Is there a relationship between parent height (Father or Mother) and the average height of their children?